 Diagnosing PCOS isn’t always straightforward, as there’s no single test.
 Doctors usually look at a combination of factors, including:

-Since irregular periods or weight gain can have other causes (like thyroid issues), your doctor might do additional tests to rule those out.
+Since irregular periods can have other causes (like thyroid issues), it is advisable to do the necessary tests to rule those causes out.

 While there isn’t a one-size-fits-all cure for PCOS, there are plenty of ways to manage it effectively.
 Treatment depends on your symptoms and goals, whether that’s improving your cycles, reducing acne, or trying to get pregnant.